srisanthoshreddy-medapati/Token-Based-Passwordless-Authentication/README.md

 # Token Based Passwordless Authentication
- This is an API for token based password less authentication using fastapi.,postgresql
+ This is an API for token based password less authentication using fastapi,postgresql.